 Depending on the major, a student may be required to complete a directed study experience or may have the option of completing an elective directed study experience in his/her major under the guidance of a faculty member.
 The directed study may consist of independent reading and/or research, or travel with related study.
-Students shall design such an experience in cooperation with academic services and the supervising faculty member.
-A directed study will receive course number 470 or 670 in the appropriate discipline.
+Students design such an experience in cooperation with the supervising faculty member.
+A directed study will receive course number 470 in the appropriate discipline.